Fans Took Over Twitter During The Billboard Music Awards & Their Reactions Are Everything

-Tweets About The 2018 Billboard Music Awards Prove It Was A Massive For Music Fans
+Tweets About The 2018 Billboard Music Awards Prove It Was A Massive Night For Music Fans

 The Billboard Music Awards are coming to you live from Vegas on May 20, 2017, and man oh man, what a night!
 Kelly Clarkson took on hosting duties inside the MGM Grand Garden Arena, and she's also one of the night’s many incredible performers.
 But judging from the tweets about the 2018 Billboard Music Awards, the "Miss Independent" singer's big medly wasn't the only memorable performance of the night.
 John Legend, Dua Lipa, Normani, and Ariana Grande all crushed it!
 And I'm sure Ed Sheeran, Jennifer Lopez, and Janet Jackson — who's receiving the night's coveted Icon Award — will too.
 There's also a seriously star-studded list of presenters in the house: This is Us's Justin Hartley is there, and so was his co-star Chrissy Metz.
 Ditto for Andy Cohen, Grace VanDerWaal, Hailey Baldwin, and Jenna Dewan.